DeJongeAkademie/FundingConsultation2022/README.md

 In our first case, we will run a consultation on science funding: a topic that affects all academics in The Netherlands.
 At present, discussions are taking place about possible funding reforms, which trigger strongly polarized responses.
 If we would address *all* academics in the Netherlands and ask them to weigh their preferences on this matter, what insights can we gain?
 By choosing this method, we wish to create an evidence-based collective signal that can better inform our policymakers.
 You can check the [full list of questions and their accompanying descriptions](https://github.com/DeJongeAkademie/FundingConsultation2022/blob/master/material/Question_Descriptions.md).

 ## How to contribute
 We invite all researchers to explore the data collected in this project and/or ask questions that we might be able to investigate based on this consultation.
+We thrive to share all the analysis code at an early stage.
+Contributors are invited to describe their reusable syntax in [the FAIR code](./FAIRcode.md)

 ### via issues
 If you have a question that you want to be investigated based on this data or you are curious about a certain aspect of the consultation, please [create a new issue](https://github.com/DeJongeAkademie/FundingConsultation2022/issues/new/choose).